-The decisive election of Hassan Rouhani as Iran’s new president has been greeted around the world as a sign that Iranians are tired of repression and ready to embrace change.
-But any attempt to ease controls over the press, civic associations, and political activity will be opposed by Iran’s ubiquitous security agencies and by the powerful Revolutionary Guards.
+The decisive election of Hassan Rouhani as Iran’s new president has been greeted around the world as a sign that Iranians are tired of hardline policies at home and abroad and are ready to embrace change.
+But the obstacles Rouhani faces are formidable.
+The internal security situation has grown worse.
+Journalists and intellectuals are routinely jailed for the mildest challenge to the ruling ideology.
+According to Amnesty International, Iran executed 314 individuals last year—one of the highest rates of execution in the world.
+Rouhani will win a lot of credit with the young and the urban middle class if he manages to remove the morals police from the streets, yet any attempt to ease controls over the press, civic associations, and political activity will be opposed by Iran’s ubiquitous security agencies and by the powerful Revolutionary Guards.

 It is entirely appropriate that two women have become the iconic symbols of Iran’s protest movement.
 Thanks to cell phones and the Internet, millions of people around the world saw footage of the blood-soaked face of the young Neda Agha Soltan, as she lay dying on a Tehran street, shot by security forces during a peaceful demonstration.
 But even before last June’s rigged presidential election, Zahra Rahnavard, the wife of opposition candidate Mir Hussein Moussavi, had gained international renown as the first woman in Iranian history to campaign alongside her husband—making speeches of her own and taking a strong stand on controversial social issues.